 American State Papers: Prior to the Serial Set, the same types of papers are called The American State Papers (ASP).
 ASP volume numbers begin with zero.

-The University of Delaware Library has an extensive collection of bound Serial Set volumes.
+The University of Delaware Library has a collection of bound Serial Set volumes.
+Older editions can be accessed online.